Staff at IIS have combined over 60 years of privacy regulatory, management and consulting experience, the largest in the Asia/Pacific region.

 Christine has also held senior roles with the Department of Community Services and Health (now Health and Aged Care).
 Her other experience includes roles with the Federal Public Service Board and in credit management and commercial lending.
 Christine has a Graduate Certificate in Management from Macquarie University.

-Chong provides research on thought leadership in privacy and assists with speeches, presentations and articles, on diverse topics such as identity management, trust and accountability, Privacy by Design, data tracking and analytics.
+- Contributing to privacy thought leadership through the development of presentations, articles and reports on diverse topics such as identity management, governance, trust and accountability, Privacy by Design and cross-border data flows.

 Natasha Roberts is a Consultant with Information Integrity Solutions Pty Ltd (IIS).
 She joined IIS in 2016.
 Natasha has significant experience with privacy law and policy.
 With close to ten years' experience working at the Office of the Australian Information Commissioner (OAIC), Natasha brings strong analysis and assessment skills in privacy.
 In 2008 she was awarded an Australia Day Achievement Medallion for her work supporting the Australian Privacy Commissioner.